 Selling off or renting out underused equipment will help you bring in new income.
 If you think you’re going to need the exam room equipment, you can rent it out to an OD who is just getting started.
 And who knows, by the time you’re ready to add the equipment back into your practice, you may have earned enough to completely update the lane with newer solutions.

-Need more tips on running a successfuly optometric practice?
-Download the "12 Insider Secrets from America's Top ODs" to see what strategies helped them succeed.
+Download the "12 Insider Secrets from America's Top ODs" to see what other innovative strategies help your peers succeed.